-R CODES REPLACE REMAIN K CODES Volume 1, Clause 5.10 replaces Clause 5.4.4 C4.3 and C4.4 of the R Codes Volume 1.
+REPLACE REMAIN R CODES Volume 1, Clause 5.10 replaces Clause 5.4.4 C4.3 and C4.4 of the R Codes Volume 1.
 Clauses 5.4.4 C4.1 and C4.2 of the R Codes Volume 1 remain and apply.
-Local Housing Objectives Deemed-to-Comply P5.10.1 Development which preserves and enhances the visual character of the existing streetscape by considering building bulk, scale and design. integrated with the de C5.10.2 If external fixtures cannot be properties they will be required to continuous vertical or of the total surface are a surface offering equal continuous.
-C5.10.3 For single houses and ground continuous. eet and surrounding properties; or sign of the building.
-De integrated into the design of the building to be concealed from the street and surrounding uired to be screened as follows: norizontal opaque material more than 50mm in width, occupying a minimum of three quarters
+Local Housing Objectives Deemed-to-Comply P5.10.1 Development which preserves and enhances the visual character of the existing streetscape by considering building bulk, scale and design.
+C5.10.1 External fixtures are perminent of the structure integrated with the deservation of the structure integrated with the tted where they are: eet and surrounding properties; or sign of the building. be integrated into the design of the building to be concealed from the street and surrounding uired to be screened as follows: horizontal opaque material more than 50mm in width, occupying a minimum of three quarters a in aggregate; or al or more obstruction to view which does not compromise ventilation. uped dwellings, air conditioning fixtures are to be placed at the rear of the ground floor.
+The nditioning fixture is to be a maximum 1.8 metres above natural ground level or below the